KudzieChase/StarWarsCharacters/README.md

 # Star Wars Characters

-## Case Study Project for Trivago Android Engineer Role

-Hello! 😬 - This is a repository for the Star Wars Case Study Project for the Trivago Android Engineer role.

 The app is written 100% in Kotlin with Unit Tests and Instrumentation tests.

 In this repository I attempt to demonstrate the following concepts: